8 Health Benefits Of Copper, Deficiency Signs, & Side Effects

 Image: IStock

 Copper contributes to bone mineral density, and low levels of the mineral can lead to osteoporosis (2).
-It also plays a role in collagen health, which is an important structural component in our bodies.
+It also plays a role in collagen health, which is an important structural component in our bodies and promotes youthfulness and beauty.
 Insufficient copper can lead to depletion of collagen, and this eventually results in joint dysfunction.

 The anti-inflammatory properties of copper can also ease arthritis pain.